mathjax/MathJax/docs/html/_sources/model.txt

 MathML tags into the page to represent the mathematics, while the HTML-CSS output jax uses HTML with CSS styling to lay out the mathematics so that it can be displayed even in browsers that don't understand MathML.
-Output jax could be produced that render the mathematics using SVG, for example, or that speak an equation for blind users.
+MathJax also has an :term:`SVG` output jax that will render the mathematics using scalable vector grtaphics.
+Output jax could be produced that render the mathematics using HTML5 canvas elements, for example, or that speak an equation for blind users.
 The MathJax contextual menu can be used to switch between the output jax that are available.

 Each input and output jax has a small configuration file that is loaded when that input jax is included in the `jax` array in the MathJax configuration, and a larger file that implements the core functionality of that particular jax.
 The latter file is loaded the first time the jax is needed by MathJax to process some mathematics.
+Most of the combined configuration files include only the small configuration portion for the input and output jax, making the configuraiton file smaller and faster to load for those pages that don't actually incldue mathematics; the combined configurations that end in ``-full`` include both parts of the jax, so there is no delay when the math is to be rendered, but at the expense of a larger initial download.

 The **MathJax Hub** keeps track of the internal representations of the various mathematical equations on the page, and can be queried to